Renia Spiegel: Publication and adaptations

 Though it was in the possession of Spiegel's family for decades, the diary was not read by others until 2012, when Bellak's daughter, Alexandra Renata Bellak, a Manhattan realtor, had it translated to English for the first time by Anna Blasiak and Marta Dziurosz.
 The diary was published in Polish in 2016 and has since inspired a Polish stage play.
 Excerpts were first published in English in Smithsonian magazine in 2018.
 The first full 90,000-word English publication is titled Renia’s Diary: A Young Girl’s Life in the Shadow of the Holocaust, published in the United Kingdom on September 19, 2019, by Ebury Publishing, and distributed by Penguin Books.
 In the United States, it is titled Renia's Diary: A Holocaust Journal, and was published by St. Martin's Press and distributed by Macmillan Publishers on September 24, 2019.
 The publication contains a prologue and epilogue by Elizabeth Bellak.
 This edition was published in Spanish by Plaza & Janés on December 17, 2019.

 The diary is also the subject of a documentary film directed by Tomasz Magierski titled Broken Dreams.
 The film premiered at the United Nations in New York City as part of its Holocaust remembrance program.
 The film opened at a Polish cinema on September 18, 2019.

 In 2022, the story of Renia Spiegel formed part of the stage production WITNESSES, which tells the stories of five Jewish diarists during the Holocaust.
 The production debuted in Escondido, California and was based on a book by dramatist Robert L. Freedman.

 Reception

 Journalists have compared and contrasted Spiegel's diary with that of Anne Frank, with Robin Shulman of Smithsonian noting that "Renia was a little older and more sophisticated ...
 She was also living out in the world instead of in seclusion."
 Also writing for Smithsonian, Brigit Katz said that both Frank and Spiegel were "lucid writers, articulate and insightful in spite of their young age."
-The Columbia University professor Anna Frajlich-Zajac called the diary "an incredible historical and psychological document, as well as an authentic literary achievement."
 Writing for The New York Times, Joanna Berendt said, "At a moment when basic agreement over simple truths has become a political battleground and history a weapon, the publication of the book, 'Renia’s Diary,' offers a reminder of the power of bearing witness."